MonitexInc/front-end-guidelines/README.md

 This method has the following benefits:

 - Achieves all three main concerns stated above.
-- Separates your CSS converns from your JSX (HTML and JavaScript).
+- Separates your CSS concerns from your JSX (HTML and JavaScript).
-- Argueably the most portable method as all CSS is stored in a `.css/.scss` file. that can be dropped in or directly imported on another component.
+- Arguably the most portable method as all CSS is stored in a `.css/.scss` file. that can be dropped in or directly imported on another component.
 - Less of a learning-curve over `styled-components`.